American Beauty/American Psycho (song): Music video

 The song's accompanying music video was released on the same day, featuring a ballerina and a peculiar child named Jake Karlen (who is on the cover for the album with the same title).
 The boy has the American flag painted on his face in black.
 Filmed with a gritty, shaky cinematography, the ballerina represents the "American Beauty" but is really the "American Psycho" and the boy represents the "Psycho" but is really the "Beauty".
 In the beginning, the boy tries to destroy a music box with a ballerina in it with a sledgehammer, but he is unable to do it.
-The ballerina dances for a while before a group of men appear (the men possibly representing the boy's troubles (e.g. depression, anxiety, etc.) and issues).
+The ballerina dances for a while before a group of men appear (the men possibly representing the boy's troubles, e.g. depression, anxiety, etc.).
 The ballerina gracefully takes down each of the men, which hurts the boy, as the men are representing his feelings, and he eventually starts spitting up blood.
 In the end, the members of the band come in to remove the bodies.
 Before the screen fades, another boy can be seen coming to the same music box, representing a repeated cycle.